 Moving is a stressful time for many people.
 It can be difficult enough just trying to figure out how to move and protect all of your furniture without worrying about what might happen if it gets damaged in transit.
-However, with these tips on moving fragile furniture, you can have peace of mind knowing that everything will stay protected and intact throughout the process.

 When it comes to moving fragile furniture, you can never be too careful.
 Even if it is a short move from one room in the house to another, something could happen during transit that causes damage and your stuff will wind up getting broken or chipped along the way.
 The following are some tips for packing fragile items safely when it comes time to move:

 - Use plenty of bubble wrap, newspaper, and moving blankets to ensure that your fragile items are well protected.
 You can also get special boxes made for this purpose or purchase the same kind of materials at a local store.

 - If you have larger pieces like dressers or bookcases with drawers in them, put something soft inside each drawer to keep them from opening and spilling out the contents.

 - Make sure you have a good grip on any item that is being moved so it doesn't slip or fall during transit.

 - To ensure drawers are replaced exactly in their original position for the best fit, number them.
 Make sure you remove any contents from the dresser before removing its panels or doors to reduce weight of these heavy pieces of furniture and then place it on flat ground when positioning it again so that there will be no damage caused by unfamiliarity with new surroundings!

 - For sensitive items, it is a good idea to wrap protruding elements with extra padding before putting the entire item in a moving blanket.
 This will prevent any damage from occurring while being shipped and can easily be done using bubble wraps or other packaging supplies!

 When hiring movers, ask questions about how they will move your fragile items as well as what sort of equipment they use in order to give you peace of mind.